tomberek/mcm/manual/iii.md

 (1) "Child" means a person below the age of 16; and

-(2) "Child molestation" means an offense punishable under the Uniform Code of Military Justice, or a crime under federal law or under state law (as "state" is defined in 18 U.S.C. --SECT-- 513), that involves:
+(2) "Child molestation" means an offense punishable under the Uniform Code of Military Justice, or a crime under federal law or under state law (as "state" is defined in 18 U.S.C. &sect; 513), that involves:

 (A) any conduct prohibited by Article 120  and committed with a child;